alihan0/mellow-modal/README.md

   /* ... */
 });
 ```
+------------------------------------------

-Shows or hides the Modal Header.
+Shows or hides the Modal Footer.
 Default is `true`

-------------------------------------------
 ```
 modal.fire({
   /* ... */